shiroemons/cuidapp/README.md

-# cuidapp
+# cuidgenapp

-The cuidapp is a simple web application for generating Collision-Resistant Unique Identifiers (CUIDs).
+The cuidgenapp is a simple web application for generating Collision-Resistant Unique Identifiers (CUIDs).
 Developed using Go and utilizing the `lucsky/cuid` library, it provides a reliable way to generate unique identifiers.

 ## Usage

 ### Using curl

-You can easily use the cuidapp through command line using curl.
+You can easily use the cuidgenapp through command line using curl.
 Here's how:

 - To receive a CUID as plain text, simply use:
   ```bash